-I'm hoping some descendants of Tait & Matthew might see this & can shed some light on some possible descendants.
+I'm hoping some descendants of Matthew Galloway might see this & can shed some light on some possible relatives.

 In 1812, a Thomas Galloway defaulted on his taxes in Oglethorpe Co, GA (Capt.
 Bailey's District).
 No age given, but we can assume he is at least 21 yrs old+ to have any significant land (if not much older), which would mean he would be b/ bef 1791.
 He could be MUCH older, even Matthew's generation b/ca 1750-1760, but we don't know that based on the info given.
 If b/ca 1791, that would make him of age to possibly be a nephew.
 If much older, a possible brother.